ying-teaching/rn/docs/ch03/README.md

   - `align-content`: this aligns the container's lines when there is extra space in cross-axis.
 Values are `flex-start`, `flex-end`, `center`, `stretch`, `space-between`, and `space-around`.
 - Item Styles
   - `flex`: a single value defines the relative size of the item.
+  - `align-self`: this overrides container's `align-items`value for this item.

 ## RN Flexbox